maximeburri/slurmwebapp/README.md

 - **submission of job**, with loading of old batch file, modification of parameters with fileds, advice of the partition to be chosen and predefined submissions
 - **files browser of cluster files**, with copy/paste/creation/suppression of files, upload of files, files viewer and files editor

+The application is responsible and works on all plateform (mobile, desktop, tablet)
 ![Dashboard & statistics](/docs/images/screenshots/desktop/1_dashboard.png)
 Show more screenshots in [gallery page](./docs/gallery.md)